-Most people are listing “duties and responsibilities” on their resume.
+Most people are listing “duties and responsibilities” on their resumes.
 A more effective way of representing yourself is framing these things as “accomplishments.”
-Here’s how to turn your duties and responsibilities into accomplishments like a boss.
+Here’s how to turn your duties and responsibilities into accomplishments.

-Most people include their “duties and responsibilities” from each job in their resume “experience” section.
-But this doesn’t present you in the best light or make the best possible use of resume resume real estate.
-Remember, you only have a few seconds to make an impression with that resume and you have to make them count.
+Most people include their “duties and responsibilities” from each job in their resume’s “experience” section.
+But this doesn’t present you in the best light or make the best possible use of resume real estate.
+Remember, you only have a few seconds to make an impression with that resume and you have to make it count.

 For example, duties and responsibilities for an HR manager might include something like, “Responsible for recruiting, screening, interviewing and placing employees.
 Managed employee relations, payroll, benefits, training and onboarding.”

-But, here’s the thing: the person hiring an HR professional already knows what an HR manager does.
-You don’t need you to tell them that part.
-What you want to demonstrate is why you’re the best person to do those things.
-So, framed as accomplishments, these same “duties” might look something like this:
+But, here’s the thing: the person hiring already knows what an HR manager does.
+You don’t need to tell them that part.
+You want to demonstrate why you’re the best person to do those things.
+So, here’s how to turn your duties and responsibilities into accomplishments:

 - Implemented systems, including an employee referral program to increase the ratio of qualified to unqualified job applicants by 85%.